lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/next-steps.md

 Congratulations!
 You've completed the AresMUSH Code Quickstart Tutorial.

-This was the first of three basic tutorials introducing Ares code.
+This was the first of two basic tutorials introducing Ares code.
 The next is [Creating a Plugin](/tutorials/code/create-plugin).

 You may also want to enhance your basic Ruby skills by checking out some of the [Ruby resources](/tutorials/code/ruby).